-At this juncture, bringing an external personal who is knowledgeable about disabilities in the workplace or who works frequently with people with disabilities; to educate employees through conferences, seminars etc. Keep in mind, this is something that needs to happen periodically.
+At this juncture, bringing an external personnel who is knowledgeable about disabilities in the workplace or who works frequently with people with disabilities; to educate employees through conferences, seminars, etc. Keep in mind, this is something that needs to happen periodically.
 It is not a one-time thing.

 Additionally, it would be good to keep employees informed of upcoming changes to the work environment.
 You never know, they might have suggestions of their own as well that you can utilize as well.